Bitforge-AG/EmployeeDirectory/README.md

 * Update Bundle Identifiers
 * Search for com.example and replace with your bundle identifiers and group name (in CallDirectoryHandler.cs and CallDirectoryStore.cs)

-This project is based on the [Employee Directory Example][employeedirectoryRef] by Microsoft.
+This project is based on the Employee Directory Example [https://docs.microsoft.com/en-us/samples/xamarin/xamarin-forms-samples/employeedirectory/] by Microsoft.

 ## Noteable changes:
 * Data Source is XLSX instead of CVS